Create a large outdoor kitchen island on wheels with these build plans.

-Cut four 18″ pieces.
-Attach them between the vertical frames.
+Attach shelf supports between the vertical frames.
 The bottom should be 16 1/2″ up from the base of the outdoor kitchen island.

-Cut two 28″ pieces from 2x4s.
-Attach these boards to the end of each of the island frame sides.
+Attach two vertical frame boards to the end of each of the island frame sides.

 Secure the island top to the outdoor kitchen island.